Femita Ayanbeku: Sporting career

-Following her recovery from the car accident, Ayanbeku tried out basketball in first year at high school but only did the sport for a short period of time because she had too much discomfort on her prosthetic.
-She was introduced to the sport by Jerome Singleton when she visited a para track and field open event in November 2015, he introduced his coach Sherman Hart to her and Hart found that Ayanbeku had a raw talent for track and field.
-Hart and Singleton took Ayanbeku to one of their training sessions, she describes running as feeling natural and felt that she had two feet again, Hart highly encouraged her to go to Charlotte, North Carolina for the 2016 US Paralympic Team Trials in late June 2016.
+Following her recovery from the car accident, Ayanbeku tried out basketball in her first year at high school but only did the sport for a short period of time because she had too much discomfort on her prosthetic.
+She was introduced to the sport by Jerome Singleton when she visited a para track and field open event in November 2015, and introduced his coach Sherman Hart to her.
+Hart found that Ayanbeku had a raw talent for track and field, so Hart and Singleton took Ayanbeku to one of their training sessions.
+Ayanbeku describes running as feeling natural and felt that she had two feet again.
+Hart highly encouraged her to go to Charlotte, North Carolina for the 2016 US Paralympic Team Trials in late June 2016.
 Ayanbeku successfully qualified for the 2016 Summer Paralympics in the 100 metres and 200 metres.

 She qualified for 2020 Summer Paralympics in the 100 metres and 200 metres again, she ran well in her heats but couldn't compete in the finals due to testing positive for COVID-19.

+Just six months after giving birth to her daughter, Ayanbeku qualified for the 2024 Paralympics.